Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Discussion and Implications

-\myparagraph{Empirical Studies} Our case study identified several gaps in our empirical understanding of DL reengineering. \emph{First}, to fully understand reengineering problems, it would be useful to investigate more deeply how experts solve specific problems.
+Our case study identified several gaps in our empirical understanding of DL reengineering. \emph{First}, to fully understand reengineering problems, it would be useful to investigate more deeply how experts solve specific problems.
 Our data indicated the kinds of problems being solved during CV reengineering, but we did not explore the problem solution strategies nor the design rationale.
 For example, reengineering defects include indications of expert strategies for choosing loss functions\footnote{See \url{https://github.com/ultralytics/yolov3/issues/2}.} and tuning hyper-parameters\footnote{See \url{https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150}.}. \emph{Second}, our findings motivate further interviews and surveys for DL engineers, \eg to understand the reengineering process workflow (\cref{fig:process workflow}) and to evaluate the efficiency benefits of our proposed strategies (among others~\citep{Serban2020SEBPinMLAdoptionEffects}). \emph{Third}, the difficulties we measured in DL model reengineering imply that reengineering is hard.
 Monte \etal showed that collections of pre-trained models (\eg ONNX model zoo~\citep{ONNX} and Keras applications~\citep{KerasApplication}) may not be entirely consistent with the models they claim to replicate~\citep{Montes2022DiscrepanciesAmongPTNN}.
 Prior work also indicated that discrepancies do exist in the DL model supply chain~\citep{2022JiangEmpirical, Jiang2022PTMReuse}.
 These defects could result in challenges of \textit{model operationalization} and \textit{portability} (\cref{sec:reengWorkflowAndChallenges}) and therefore impact the downstream DL pipelines~\citep{Xin2021ProductionMLPipelines, Gopalakrishna2022IoTPractices, Nikitin2022AutomatedEvolutionaryApproach4theDesignofCompositeMLPipelines}.
-There is no comprehensive study on how these discrepancies can affect downstream implementations and what are effective ways to identify them.
-To better support reengineering process and knowledge transfer, we envision future works to discover approaches to improve the transferability and auditability of deep learning systems.
+There is no comprehensive study on how these discrepancies can affect downstream implementations and what are effective ways to identify them. \new{It is important to mention that our study focuses on CV models and does not cover large language models which can be applied to artificial general intelligence systems.
+Consequently, we advocate for future research to explore the reengineering process of large language models to provide a more complete understanding of DL reengineering.
+In order to enhance the reengineering process and facilitate knowledge transfer, we foresee future work focusing on methods to improve the transferability and auditability of different deep learning systems.}